biojppm/rapidyaml/README.md

 ## YAML standard conformance

 ryml is close to feature complete.
-Most of the YAML features are well covered in the unit tests, and expected to work, unless in the exceptions noted in the following sections.
+Most of the YAML features are well covered in the unit tests, and expected to work, unless in the exceptions noted below.

 Of course, there are many dark corners in YAML, and there certainly can appear cases which ryml fails to parse.
 Your [bug reports or pull